 That said, this is a delicate knife.
 Ceramic is fragile, and some users reported their knife breaking or chipping on hard foods.

+Negatives?
 The knife is meant for vegetables and soft meats like fish.
 It is not suitable for cutting anything hard.

-In our kitchen, the best santoku knife is the MOSFiATA – 7″ Santoku Knife with Finger Guard and Gift Box.
+In our kitchen, the best Santoku knife is the MOSFiATA – 7″ Santoku Knife with Finger Guard and Gift Box.
 We love the premium materials, which make it sharper and more durable than some of the other options on this list.

 The handle is also super comfortable, but you’d expect it to be, given that it’s ergonomically designed.

-The worst thing customers can say about this knife is that the design on the blade’s too light, not that the blade’s too dull or the handle was too small.
+The worst thing customers can say about this knife is that the design on the blade is too light, not that the blade’s too dull or the handle was too small.
 We don’t see this as an issue at all.
 Plus, it comes with a finger protector and knife sharpener — two fewer things you have to buy!